AlicePagano/Lecture-Notes-of-Statistical-Mechanics/README.md

 The code of the notes is organized in multiple directories as:

-* bibliography: in this directory I stored the .Tex subfile for the bibliography.
+* Bibliography: in this directory I stored the `.tex` subfile for the bibliography.
-* frontespizio: .Tex subfile for the cover of the notes.
+* Frontpage: `.tex` subfile for the frontpage of the notes.
-* lessons: each lesson is organized in subfile.
+* Arguments: each arguments has it's own chapter and `.tex` subfile.
-* macro: contains .Tex files for packages, settings and new commands.
+* Utility: contains `.tex` files for packages, settings and new commands.
-* main: .Tex file for the full document.
+* Main: `.tex` file for the full document.